 Here are some links to some of my reviews of other Halloween Favourites:

-It is at this point, with horror, I realise I have never reviewed one of our family favourites - Temp Worker Assassins.
-You must assassinate the permies to secure your job in the company - overcoming typing pool zombies, legal aid fairies and health and safety halflings.
+It is at this point, with horror, I realise I have never reviewed one of our family favourites – Temp Worker Assassins.
+You must assassinate the permies to secure your job in the company – overcoming typing pool zombies, legal aid fairies and health and safety halflings.
 I will rectify this grievous absence in my reviews as soon as possible.
-In the meantime here are some photos of the genius that is Temp Worker Assassins.
+Look out for that review coming soon!

 All of these horrific games are available to play at Cards or Die events– including (soon) Quirk!
 Hallows.